The Exact WKB analysis and the Stokes phenomena of the Unruh effect and Hawking radiation

-The typical formulation of the EWKB uses $\eta\equiv \hbar^{-1}\gg 1$ for the expansion, instead of using the Planck (Dirac) constant $\hbar$.
-Also, the definitions of the ``Stokes'' and the ``anti-Stokes'' lines could be inverted.
-Following Ref.\cite{Virtual:2015HKT}, our starting point is the ``Schr\"odinger equation'' in quantum mechanics described as\footnote{Note that to avoid confusion, the second derivative of the Schr\"odinger equation should be preceded by $1/2m$.
+The mathematical formulation of the EWKB uses $\eta\equiv \hbar^{-1}\gg 1$ for the expansion, instead of using the Planck (Dirac) constant $\hbar$.
+Following Ref.\cite{Voros:1983, Virtual:2015HKT}, we start with the ``Schr\"odinger equation'' in quantum mechanics described as\footnote{Note that to avoid confusion, the second derivative of the Schr\"odinger equation should be preceded by $1/2m$.
 Here we follow the standard mathematician's formulation of the EWKB.
 The above ``Schr\"odinger equation'' is not identical to the Schr\"odinger equation in physics.}

-Introducing the potential $V$ and the energy $E$, we define
+Introducing the ``potential'' $V(x)$ and the ``energy'' $E$, we define

 Although an explicit $\eta$-dependence is not required in this section, for our later argument we write it in the following form;